IntelOpenDesign/ConnectAnyThing/README.md

 ### Networking description

-The server board creates an open wifi network called "ConnectAnyThing".
+The server board creates an open WiFi network called "ConnectAnyThing".
 Clients will connect to the WiFi, request the http://cat.com/ webpage and will be delivered with a UI to control Galileo's pins.
 Communication from phone clients to server is made through websockets.
+If you wish to change the name of the hotspot network, change the SSID name in the file hostapd.conf located in /etc/hostapd/.

 ####Network setting